Open list: Free lists or panachage

+A "free list", more usually called panachage or mixed list, is a variant on the most open list where voters may support candidates on different lists.
+Candidates are typically elected using either cumulative or block plurality voting.
+This gives the voters full control over which candidates are elected, not just within a particular party, but even across them.
+As a result, independents are not forced to support candidates of only one party, and can support candidates across multiple lists, while still ensuring the results are ultimately proportional.

 It is used in elections at all levels in Liechtenstein, Luxembourg, and Switzerland, in congressional elections in Ecuador, El Salvador, and Honduras, as well as in local elections in a majority of German states, in French communes with under 1,000 inhabitants, and in Czech municipal elections.

-Ranked open list

-The Australian STV allows both "Above the line" voting, which is closed list, and "Below the line" voting, which is open list.
-"Below the line" voting includes ranking candidates across all party-lists.
-About 95% of voters vote above the line.

 Ballot format

 Some ways to operate an open list system when using traditional paper-based voting are as follows: